NartanVyas/strumosa-pipe/README.md

 ### 1.2 Layer your components, keep Express within its boundaries
 *Each component should contain 'layers' - a dedicated object for the web, logic and data access code.
 This not only draws a clean separation of concerns but also significantly eases mocking and testing the system.
 Though this is a very common pattern, API developers tend to mix layers by passing the web layer objects (Express req, res) to business logic and data layers - this makes your application dependant on and accessible by Express only Otherwise: App that mixes web objects with other layers can not be accessed by testing code, CRON jobs and other non-Express callers.*

 Don’t: API passes ‘Express’ object such as request to DAL & logic layers.
 The entire system becomes dependant on an accessible only by Express.
-Ap-p is not testable.
+The app is then less testable.
 All app functions accept a req object.
 ```
 var express = require('Express'),
     util = require ('util'),